Kick off your shoes (if you’re not already at the beach) and follow this post-workout yoga cool-down to stretch out after your workout.

 For professional athletes, a well-designed post-workout cool-down is non-negotiable, so why don’t we hold ourselves to the same standards?
 If I don’t stretch out properly after a hard session, I feel stiff and achey the next day and I’m much more likely to skip my workout, or at least, take it easy.
 And when I do buckle down and release the muscles I’ve been working, I notice a significant reduction in soreness and exponentially faster recovery.
 And those are just the short-term benefits.
 Consistent post-workout stretching will enhance your performance, keep you feeling supple and help to ward off muscular imbalances.

-BENEFITS OF A YOGA COOL-DOWN
+BENEFITS OF A POST-WORKOUT YOGA COOL-DOWN

 A traditional post-workout stretch routine can be highly effective but why not supercharge your results by bringing in some simple yoga poses and techniques?
 These are some are some of the additional benefits: